Jesus declared that He was, "The Way the Truth

-If you notice, in this Scripture love is a command.
+In this Scripture love is again given as a command.
 This is a common theme throughout the Gospel of John.

 The Hatred of the World

 Verse 18-19: "If the world hates you, know that it has hated me before it hated you.
 19 If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you."

 Jesus turns His thoughts to the power of hate, and warns His disciples about the coming opposition from the world.
 The world as used here, represents anything apart from God.

 Verse 20: "Remember the word that I said to you: 'A servant is not greater than his master.'
 If they persecuted me, they will also persecute you.
 If they kept my word, they will also keep yours."

 Verse 21: "But all these things they will do to you on account of my name, because they do not know him who sent me."

 Down through the ages and even in our present time Christians have suffered hatred, mockery, persecution, lying trials, and death itself.

 The One who sent Jesus was "God the Father," the world will punish God's disciples because it does not know Him.

 Verse 22: "If I had not come and spoken to them, they would not have been guilty of sin, but now they have no excuse for their sin."